 If a medical exam is required, the results will confirm the information you’ve already disclosed on your application or shed light on medical issues that you might not be aware of.

 Naturally, those who are healthiest receive the lowest rates for coverage.
-Premium rates for life insurance coverage is dependent on the health class that the applicant falls in, which is determined by the underwriting process.Here is a comparison table showing rates per health classification.
+Premium rates for life insurance coverage are dependent on the health class that the applicant falls in, which is determined by the underwriting process.Here is a comparison table showing rates per health classification.
 These rates represent a $500,000 20-year term policy for a female applicant:

 |Age of Applicant||Standard||Standard Plus||Preferred||Preferred Plus|